tgstation/common_core/Lizards.md

 The Lizards

 Description:
 Lizardpeople originally hail from Tizira, in the Rizkalon system, though throughout their century and a half in the stars prior to meeting humanity they have spread over several planets and systems.
-This outward expansion was hindered by a lack of plasma and bluespace resources in their local sector, stunting their technological advancement and therefore their development of effective FTL engines, first discovering them a mere two decades before the First Contact War.
-Their technological level remains below that of their human rivals, due to a limited transfer of ideas between the two species.
+This outward expansion was hindered by a lack of plasma and bluespace resources in their local sector, stunting their technological advancement and therefore their development of effective FTL engines, first discovering them a mere two decades before First Contact.
+Their technological level remains below that of their human rivals, aggravated by a limited transfer of ideas between the two species.

 Tizira is notably more arid than Earth, with small, shallow seas and less arable land.
 In addition, the planet has a diminished ozone layer, leading to higher-than-average levels of solar radiation reaching the planet's surface.
 As cold blooded creatures, the lizards thrive in this environment, with major cities being built close to the coastlines and smaller settlements spread across the wide drylands and deserts.